Macrometacorp/docs/docs/workspaces/quickstart.md

     ![Cloud Workspace interface](/img/workspaces/homepage.jpeg)

-Once connected, you'll see the specific web applications deployed for your business use case under Workspaces, along with the virtual Linux and Windows desktops.
-Additionally you have VS Code, a remote IDE for developers.
-Refer to the [RBA](./remote-browser-accelerator/index.md) and [RDE](./remote-desktop-enviroment/index.md) documentation for more details on how to use these workspaces.
+The Workspaces homepage displays the different tools available in the service, and allows you to navigate between these tools.

 ## Validating Peripheral Devices